top of page

 Non-compliance may result in:

-Corporations engaged in banking, finance, fintech, and regulated industries face higher sensitivity.
+Corporations engaged in banking, finance, fintech, and regulated industries face heightened sensitivity.

 Beneficial Ownership Compliance Checklist

-• Identified all natural persons meeting the 25% rule
+• Identify all natural persons meeting the 25% rule.

 Why HARBOR Compliance Is Critical in 2026